floodfx/liveviewjs/apps/liveviewjs.com/docs/09-real-time-multi-player-pub-sub/overview.md

 Let's say you have an event that is happening outside of the LiveViewJS.
 All you have to do is connect that event with the **LiveViewJS** by broadcasting a message to a topic that the **LiveViewJS** is subscribed to.
-This means you either need to use the `PubSub` implementation (with the same configuration) in that different code or you need to use the same pub/sub backend (e.g. Redis or BroadcastChannel).
+This means you either need to use the `PubSub` implementation (with the same configuration) in that different code or you need to use the same pub/sub backend (e.g.,  Redis or BroadcastChannel).